saylesss88/privacy-book/src/android/RethinkDNS_Guide.md

 the same process for other Apps that aren't working.

 - First, you should check your logs and see why it's being blocked.
-Look at the domains involved and set trust rules for said domains.
+Look at the domains involved and set trust rules for said domains. (start by trusting reddit.com).
+Check the logs again, add any domains that were blocked related to reddit.
 If it is unclear why networking still isn't working, you can:

 - `Bypass Universal`, this allows it to bypass any Universal Firewall rules you have set.